 She didn't go to Mexico, after all.
 Instead, she signed with Monogram: "At Monogram, I had the approval of my scripts because I had been so unhappy about my pictures at Universal.
 And I disapproved of every one!
 The scripts they submitted were mostly cowboy things.
 Had I done them, I probably would have become a western star!"
 Concluding that she was difficult, Monogram simply let Acquanetta's contract expire.

-In April, 1951, Acquanetta married illustrator/painter Henry Clive, who she sometimes modeled for, in Juarez, Mexico when he was 71 and she was 29.
+In April, 1951, Acquanetta married illustrator/painter Henry Clive, in Juarez, Mexico, when he was 71 and she was 29.
 She was his sixth wife.
+She occasionally modelled for him.
 They divorced in 1952.
 Henry Clive said, "I still think she is the finest girl I have ever known.
 I'll love her always..."
 One of his paintings shows Acquanetta in Cheyenne Indian garb with long braids, a look she would keep for the rest of her life.

 In 1953 she became a disc jockey, working four hours a day for radio station KPOL in Los Angeles.
 According to Jet, she presented "the tops in popular music, plus baseball scores, race results and latest news flashes."